groboclown/nightjar-mesh/README.md

 The nightjar-mesh controller container definition needs to include the following environment variables; replace "X" with number.
 Nightjar-mesh will start looking for `1`, and increment until a value is not found.

 Egress Definitions:
-* `EGRESS_LISTEN_PORT` the Envoy proxy listening port that the internal services connect to for communication with outside services.
 * `SERVICE_ARN_X` ARN of the service at index X.
 * `SERVICE_PATH_X` URL path (no schema or host) for the service.
 Must have leading "/".
 * `SERVICE_CONTAINER_X` (optional) name of the task definition container that listens to the path; if there is just one container, then this is not necessary.